YangXingHao96/DistributedSystem/README.md

+# Flight Management System

+A flight management system with a client server architecture, communicating via UDP.

-Combined golang repository for server, client and common marshal/unmarshal interfaces
+This repository serves as a combined golang repository for server, client and common marshal/unmarshal interfaces.

 ### Client Usage

 Build binary